 If you want to more details about the status of SCCM / SQL maintenance tasks like

 - Last Start time

 - Last End time

 - Completion status

-You don’t need to create an custom report instead you can view the status from Maintenance Tasks tab in site system server window in the console.
+You don’t need to create a custom report instead you can view the status from the Maintenance Tasks tab in the site system server window in the console.

-Reports Download RDL file for SSRS report from https://github.com/AnoopCNair/SCCM-Maintenance-Task-Download-RDL-file-for-SSRS-report.
+Reports Download the RDL file for the SSRS report from https://github.com/AnoopCNair/SCCM-Maintenance-Task-Download-RDL-file-for-SSRS-report.

 - Navigate to \Administration\Overview\Site Configuration\Sites